-Course Name IDS Seminar: International Development and Peace through Sport Course Number 0AVA401 Credits 4.0 credit Adaptation years 1, 2 Year Class hold days SprAB, FallAB by request Instructor Taku YAMAGUCHI, Junko OHISHI, Tsuyoshi MATSUMOTO, Takahiro KITAMURA, Katsumi MORI, Satoshi SHIMIZU, Rie YAMADA, Takahiro SATO, Shinichi NAGATA,Xiaojie TIAN,Saori NAKAYAMA Research Areas: Development an Peace through Sport/ Education and Youth Development through Sport/ Sport and Gender, Race, Ethnicity/ Health and Environment/ Aged and Adapted Sport.
-Overview Students will choose one research area and a supervisor to write a final master thesis/final report, and study methods, strategies and evaluation methods of international development and peace through sport in solving social issues.
+Course Name IDS Seminar: International Development and Peace through Sport Course Number 0AVA401 Credits 4.0 Credits Adaptation years 1, 2 Year Class hold days SprAB, FallAB by request Instructor Takahiro Sato, Satoshi Shimizu, Tsuyoshi Matsumoto, Taku Yamaguchi, Ju ûko shi, Shinichi Nagata, Saori Nakayama, Xiaojie TianTakahiro Kitamura, Katsumi MORI, Masahiro Horiuchi, Tomoaki Seki, Ryu Nagahara Overview Research Areas: Development and Peace through Sport/ Education and Youth Development through Sport/ Sport and Gender, Race, Ethnicity/ Health and Environment/ Aged and Adapted Sport.
+Students will choose one research area and a supervisor to write a final master thesis/final report, and study methods, strategies and evaluation methods of international development and peace through sport in solving social issues.
 All academic advisors are required to announce, assist, and support their human subject research and ethics of host institutional review boards during IDS seminars.
 Remarks Organized by Kanoya.
-Lectures are conducted in English. face-to-face Course Type seminar Relation to Degree Program Competences 1.
-General-propose competence: Knowledge application and Internationality 2.
-Degree program competence: Knowledge, analytical skills, and a sense of mission regarding international affairs and policies and global-scale issues, Global perspective and leadership that can be demonstrated in practice, Basic knowledge and practical skills in sports, physical education, and health, Communication and management skills for international contribution.
-Course Objectives (Learning Outcomes) Students will be engaged in comprehending development issues and the role of sport and scientifically analyzing organizations, projects, and strategies in international development and peace through sport.
+Lectures are conducted in English. face-to-face Course Type seminar Relation to Degree 1.
+General-propose competence: Knowledge application and Internationality Program Competences 2.
+Degree program competence: Knowledge, analytical skills, and a sense of mission regarding international affairs and policies and global-scale issues, Global perspective and leadership that can be demonstrated in practice, Basic knowledge and practical skills in sports, physical education, and health, Communication and management skills for international contribution Course Objectives Students will be engaged in comprehending development issues and the role of (Learning Outcomes) sport and scientifically analyzing organizations, projects, and strategies in international development and peace through sport.
 Students will learn research ethics through the instruction by each academic supervisor.
 Class Schedule Applying theories, students will study practice of overcoming, improving and mitigating social issues in the focused area under the guidance of each supervisor.
 Course Prerequisites The person who has contacted in advance and aiming to study and the practice on IDS fields.

 Grading Philosophy Each supervisor will design evaluation method.

-Study theories and phenomena in the field, conduct research of own topic based on scientific evidences, and adequately prepare for the presentation.
-Students have to participate a research ethics workshop that is held by research ethics committee.
+Course Hours Study theories and phenomena in the field, conduct research of own topic based Breakdown and Out-of- on scientific evidences, and adequately prepare for the presentation.
+Students Class Learning have to participate a research ethics workshop that is held by research ethics committee.
 This course is considered as four credits hour which requires all students to complete 180 hours including lectures and out of class preparation.
-Learning materials will be suggested by each supervisors.
-Basic reading material can be 'Harnessing the Power of Sport for Development and Peace'.
-Check each supervisor's contact information.
-Carefully prepare for the course and actively participate in discussions.
-0AVA204 Research Project Management 0AVA402 Research Project Sport, humanitarian assistance, exclusion /inclusion, Research ethics.
+Textbooks, Learning materials will be suggested by each supervisors.
+Basic reading References, and material can be 'Harnessing the Power of Sport for Development and Peace' .
+Supplementary Materials Office Hours and Check each supervisor's contact information.
+Contact Information Other(Behavioral Carefully prepare for the course and actively participate in discussions. expectations and points to note for students during coursework) Relation to Other OAVA204 Research Project Management Courses 0AVA402 Research Project Teaching Fellow and/or Teaching Assistant Course Keywords Sport, humanitarian assistance, exclusion /inclusion, Research ethics.